superruzafa/visual-scala-reference/_en/functions/tabulate.md

 }
 ~~~

-`tabulate` creates an n-dimensional collection containing the result of some function `f` applied to a range of integers.
+`tabulate` creates an n-dimensional collection containing the result of the function `f` applied to a range of integers.

 <figure class="diagram">
   <img src="images/tabulate.svg" alt="tabulate function">